Drake-Sponsored Public Service Internships for Summer-Paid

 The Fellowship provides a scholarship that covers 2 - 4 hours of Summer Tuition, approximately $2 – 4, 000.

-The Agricultural Law Center has again secured grant funding from the U.S. Department of Agriculture, some of which has been allocated to support summer internships.
-Students have received a stipend of $2,500, with a minimum time commitment of 20 hours per week for 10 weeks with their sponsoring institution.
+The Agricultural Law Center usually secures grant funding from the U.S. Department of Agriculture, some of which has been allocated to support summer internships.
+Students have received a stipend, with a minimum time commitment of 20 hours per week for 10 weeks with their sponsoring institution.
 Students receive no academic credit.
 Students who are in the Agricultural Law Certificate Program receive a preference in the award of these internships.
 Interested students should contact Professor Hamilton to ascertain information about these internships.

 Interested students should contact Professor Hamilton